Updated: Jul 3

 Since I graduated from University, I worked in psychiatric practice in South Florida.
 I was treating patients suffering from various mental illnesses with non-invasive brain stimulation.
 Afterward, I began working with the manufacturer of these devices.
 This gave me the opportunity to travel most of North America to train mental health practitioners (doctors, nurses, technicians, etc.) on how to use this device.
 The adventures were amazing but it also meant that each night was a different city in a different hotel room.

 Although I love to travel the magnitude of my travel compounded and became detrimental to my health.
 I developed a migraine disorder, I would wake up in the middle of the night in a panic as I had no idea what city or hotel room I was in.
-My eating was inconsistent as it dependent mainly on time and which city I was in as far as health options.
-I was stressed as my job was always about putting out fires, and flying randomly to different cities.
-A schedule of 80 plus hour work weeks that was inconsistent takes it toll.
+My eating was inconsistent, I was stressed as my job was always about putting out fires, and flying randomly to different cities.
+A schedule of 80 plus hour work weeks that was inconsistent takes its toll.

 The one constant I had with me was my yoga mat.
-This mat became my safe place that I could fall to no matter where in the world I was.
-However a lack of consistency was seen in the kitchen.
+This mat became a safe place that I could fall to no matter where in the world I was.
+However, a lack of consistency was seen in the kitchen.
 When you live in restaurants, it makes you question food quality and how it impacts you.
 I missed my kitchen.
 Although I am not a phenomenal cook, I have become passionate about creating meals that fuel my body.
 I am a fan of quick cooking.
 Even when I bake I call myself "The Lazy No-Bake Baker" as most of what I create is in one bowl and doesn't require an oven.
-Its tasty, nutritious and quick!
+It is tasty, nutritious and quick!